FemiSphere/Penta-Database/README.md

 [5] X. Zeng, H. Li, H.Sun, et al., Angew.
 Chem.
 Int.
 Ed.
 54, 1327 – 1330 (2015)

 [6] A. Velian and C. C. Cummins, Science 348, 1001-1004 (2015)

+# Cite

+If you use this database, please kindly refer to the following literature.

+[1] Shen Y and Wang Q 2022 Pentagon-based 2D materials: classification, properties and applications Phys.
+Rep. 964 1–42

+[2] Nazir M A, Hassan A, Shen Y and Wang Q 2022 Research progress on penta-graphene and its related materials: properties and applications Nano Today 44 101501